 GLWA initiated source-water protection activities that include chemical containment, spill response, and a mercury reduction program.
 GLWA participates in a National Pollutant Discharge Elimination System permit discharge program and has an emergency response management plan.
-GLWA voluntarily developed and receive approval in 2016 for a source water protection program (SWIPP) for the Detroit River intakes.
-The programs includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential of source water protection area, management approaches for protection, contingency plans, siting of new sources and public participation and education.
-If you would like to know more information about the Source Water Assessment or SWIPP, contact your water department (734) 281-4270.
+In 2021, the Michigan Department of Environmental, Great Lakes and Energy approved GLWA's updated Fighting Island Surface Water Intake Protection plan.
+The plan has seven elements that include: roles and duties of government units and water supply agencies, delineation of a source water protection areas, identification of potential sources of contamination, management approaches for protection, contingency plans, siting of new water sources, public participation, and public education activities.
+If you would like to know more information about the Source Water Assessment Report, please contact GLWA at (313) 926-8102.